Sunday, May 12, 2024

 TRIGORIN: A youthful love, alluring, poetic, carrying one off into a world of dreams – the only thing on earth that can give happiness!
 I have never known a love like that….
 In my youth there wasn’t time, I was always haunting the editors’ offices, fighting off poverty….
 And now that love has come at last, and is beckoning me….
 What sense is there in running away from it?
 [ACT III]

 Anna Chancellor as Arkadina and Samuel West as Trigorin in a 2015 production at Chichester Festival Theatre.
-Trigorin is a successful middle-aged man in a familiar role, weighing his options between a pretty young thing and a clutchy older woman.
+Trigorin is a successful middle-aged man weighing his options between a pretty young thing and a clutchy older woman.

 Photo by Johan Persson from https://britishtheatre.com/review-the-seagull-chichester-festival-theatre-4stars/

-Spoiler alert: Trigorin does hook up with Nina, only to dump her before Act IV.
-He proves something of a cad.
-At the same time, he delivers a profound monologue about the burden of being a great writer, in a way that seems to channel Chekhov’s own feelings about his vocation:
+SPOILER ALERT: Trigorin dumps Nina before Act IV.
+He proves something of a cad unworthy of authorial identification.
+At the same time, he delivers a profound monologue about the burden of being a great writer in a way that seems to channel Chekhov’s own feelings about his vocation:

 TRIGORIN: I have no rest from myself, and I feel I am consuming my own life, that for the sake of honey I give to someone in a void, I despoil my finest flowers of their pollen, tear them up, trample on their roots.
 Do you think I am mad?
 [ACT II]